johntrimble/johntrimble.github.io/_drafts/arcface-margin-loss.md

         return loss
 ```

-After training the model, we get a substantially improved Dunn Index of 442.80, substantially better than the 29.11 we got with the normalized softmax model, and we can see this visually by looking at the embeddings for the test data:
+After training the model, we get a Dunn Index of 442.80, substantially better than the 29.11 we got with the normalized softmax model, and we can see this visually by looking at the embeddings for the test data:

 ![ArcFace Additive Margin Loss](arcface.png)